Boost your company's strategic alignment with these 56 examples of strategic objectives ready to implement.

 Internal Process Objectives

 1. Most innovative products/services: This objective is for organizations that pride themselves on constant and cutting-edge innovation.
-You would first need to define what you mean by “innovation” and how you’re innovating in each particular area.
+You would first need to define what you mean by “innovation” and how you’re innovating in each area.

 2. Differentiate the product: Your organization might use this objective if you are in an environment where the customer cannot tell the difference between your organization and another organization’s product.
 You are asking your organization to either develop new services around the product or new differentiating features of the product or service.